Techneatium/techschecks_f16/README.md

 - Inspired by and intended to be _reminiscent_ of real aerospace documentation
 - **100% custom vector graphics and figures** made by [Goldwolf](https://www.reddit.com/user/goldwolf)
+  - location of switches and panels indicated for procedures
+  - illustrations of HUD, MFD, and HMD symbology
-- Compact size (< 2 Mb) ensures quick loading
+- **Compact size** (< 2 Mb) ensures quick loading
-- Lots of hyperlinks to enable quick navigation
+- Lots of hyperlinks to enable **quick navigation**
-  - from front page to each chapter
+  - from the front page to each chapter (simply click on the chapter name)
   - from any location you can click on the header to return to the front page
   - both the chapter and section name are hyperlinks to their beginnings respectively
 - Local tables of contents at the start of each chapter
 - **Custom F-16 fonts** by [Morkvitnir](https://www.reddit.com/user/morkvitnir9) for use in figures

-## INSTALLATION
+## Installation

 Check the [Releases](https://github.com/Techneatium/techschecks_f16/releases) and download the latest PDF, then use as desired.
 The remaining files are the LaTeX source code